-If you’ve been injured in an Uber accident or any other ridesharing accident, it is important to understand your rights as passenger.
+Injured in an Uber accident or any other ridesharing accident?
+It is important to know your rights as passenger.
 Under state law, you are able to collect compensation from the “at-fault” driver and their insurance company.
 Unlike other accidents, however, who is liable for your accident isn’t always immediately clear in the aftermath.
-If your accident involved a driver who was “on-the-clock” when the accident occured, you won’t necessarily file a claim with the driver’s insurance policy.
+If your accident involved a driver who was “on-the-clock” when the accident occurred, you won’t necessarily file a claim with the driver’s insurance policy.
 Instead, Uber’s $1.5 million umbrella policy should cover all of your injuries and damages.

 While this process may seem cut and dry, establishing liability after an Uber accident is tricky.
-If you’ve been injured in an Uber accident in Texas, it is important to keep these 5 things in mind.
+These are the five important things you need to keep in mind if you suffered an injury in an Uber Accident.

-2. Seek Medical Attention – Even if you don’t believe you are injured, it is important to have a medical professional complete a thorough examination.
+Your health is always the first priority when it comes to auto accidents.
+Even if you do not feel injured, it is best to have a medical professional complete a thorough exam.
 Some injuries can take days or weeks to become fully apparent.
-If you are injured, receiving a proper diagnosis will help to strengthen your case tremendously.
+Get the medical treatment you need first.
+The medical records from your treatment will also help strengthen any claims you make later.

 - A third-party motorist’s insurance company